JerryI/wljs-docs/docs/frontend/Cell types/Javascript.md

 ![](./../../Balls-ezgif.com-video-to-apng-converter.png)

-## Handlers
+## Context
-There is a few quite useful built-in objects accesible from the cell.
+There is a few quite useful built-in objects accessible from the cell.

 ### this.ondestroy
 This object is called when a cell has been destroyed.
 Assign any clean-up function to the given object